bcoles/kasld/docs/testing.md

 so a quantity the engine had pinned reached JSON while both readouts omitted it.

-Compares names, never values — formats may present the same bound differently (the text block snaps a window to the alignment grid, markdown prints the raw edges) — and requires every quantity to have a name mapping, so adding one forces stating how each format names it.
+Compares text and markdown row for row — quantity, grade, range, search space and pitch, normalised so neither format's column padding nor its scaffolding counts — because a renderer that alters a displayed value or drops a grade changes none of the names.
+Both had happened: one renderer snapped a window onto the alignment grid while the others printed the raw edges, and two posture-specific renderers dropped the likely grade outright.
+The JSON arm stays a one-way name check, since the readout draws a row per randomized quantity whether or not it is bounded while JSON emits one only when it has something to say; every quantity must still have a name mapping, so adding one forces stating how each format names it.

 **`check-render-color`** — Coloured output is byte-identical to plain output once the escape sequences are removed, and markdown, JSON and oneline carry no